 Fees & Other Costs for CLEP Exams:

-The fee for each CLEP exam is $80.
+The fee for each CLEP exam is $87.
 You may register for a maximum of two exams per test date.
-Beginning January 1, 2014, all CLEP exam payments must be made by test-takers online through the CLEP My Account Registration Portal.
+All CLEP exam payments must be made by test-takers online through the CLEP My Account Registration Portal.